 Undergraduate Research Assistants:

 Nicholas Moore is a senior undergraduate student at the University of Michigan’s Departments of Communication Studies and Political Science, where he has previously worked on the Project on Comparative Digital Politics and Democratization at the Institute for Social Research’s Center for Political Studies.
 His research interests are in the increasing use of digital channels as political tools, where he seeks to support the integrated inquiry of the macro- and meso- levels of interaction increasingly defining our digital and globalized society.
+Nick is starting as Communications Coordinator at the UM’s Department of Philosophy in Fall 2017.

 Jack Turman is a senior undergraduate student at the University of Michigan double majoring in political science and communication studies.
 He previously worked as an undergraduate research assistant with Professor Ann Lin in the Ford School of Public Policy and in collaboration with Asian and Pacific Islander American Vote.
 Through a phone banking experiment with three different scripts, this research team investigated which script mobilized Asian American voting turnout the most in southeastern Michigan during Michigan’s presidential primary.
 His research interests include political communication and how a candidate or party tries to change the message or narrative.
+Jack is starting as News Associate at CBS’ Face the Nation in Fall 2017.

 William H. Dutton is the Quello Professor of Media and Information Policy at Michigan State University, where he is Director of the Quello Center in the College of Communication Arts & Sciences, Department of Media and Information.
 Prior to joining MSU, in 2014, Bill was Professor of Internet Studies, University of Oxford, and Fellow of Balliol College, where he was the Founding Director of the Oxford Internet Institute.
 He came to Oxford in 2002 from his role as Professor in the Annenberg School for Communication at the University of Southern California, where he remains an Emeritus Professor.
 In the UK, he was a Fulbright Scholar 1986-87, and was National Director of the UK’s Programme on Information and Communication Technologies (PICT) from 1993 to 1996.
 Bill’s research is focused on the social and political implications of new communication and information technologies, such as the Internet, and the role of new policy and regulation that is reshaping technology and its societal implications.
 He has a particular focus of research on his conception of ‘The Fifth Estate’ of the Internet realm – an idea that has created a new research project and a book in progress.
 His recent publications on the social aspects of information and communication technologies include Society and the Internet (OUP 2014) and The Oxford Handbook of Internet Studies (OUP 2013, pbk 2014) and a four-volume series of readings on Politics and the Internet for Routledge, published in 2014.